TosbackCgusBridge-Bot/CGUs-versions/Digg/Terms of Service.md

 The contact information for Digg’s Designated Agent for receipt of notices of claimed infringement is here:

-> _Physical mail:_ Digg / News.me Inc., 50 Eldridge Street, New York, NY, 10002, Attn: Digg Copyright Agent
+> _Physical mail:_ Digg, 50 Eldridge Street, New York, NY, 10002, Attn: Digg Copyright Agent
 >
 > _Email:_ support@digg.com